 Figure 7.
 Examples of ERGs.
-On the right is a normal ffERG from , and next to it the ffERG shows the decreased photopic and scotopic amplitude in patient F5c-IV-4 with CACD.
-Just besides, amplitudes of the b wave are even lower in a case from F2 with extensive chorioretinal degeneration.
-Finally, the ffERG of a case from 7 with RP shows a flat scotopic photopic ffERG.
-On the right hand side there is a normal multifocal ERG above, in the middle the one from the F3 patient showing some areas of decreased P1 wave amplitude, and below that from a case from F2 with ECA.
+On the right is a normal ffERG from F8-II-2, and next to it the ffERG shows the decreased photopic and scotopic amplitude in patient F5c-IV-4 with CACD.
+Just besides, amplitudes of the b wave are even lower in a case from F2_III-6 with extensive chorioretinal degeneration.
+Finally, the ffERG of a case from F7-III-1 with RP shows a flat scotopic and photopic ffERG.
+On the right hand side there is a normal multifocal ERG above, in the middle the one from the F3-V-2 patient showing some areas of decreased P1 wave amplitude, and below that from a case from F2-III-6 with ECA showing generalized decrease of the P1 wave amplitude.

 Family 3 included a 37-year-old man who presented to our clinic for a second opinion to confirm a diagnosis of FF.
 His paternal great grandmother was blind and had tubular vision, and his paternal great aunt and her two daughters had poor vision.
 Thus, the pedigree shows apparent non-penetrant inheritance (Figure 8).
-The patient’s BCVA was 1.25 in the RE and in his LE.
+The patient’s BCVA was 20/16 1.25 in the RE and 20/20 in his LE.
 The VF showed only a mild decrease in sensitivity in the RE.
 Yellow flecks were seen in the posterior pole and mid-periphery bilaterally.
 SD-OCT showed an irregularity or mild disruption of the outer nuclear layer and the ellipsoid zone limited to the foveal region.
 FA showed a dark choroid and a combination of hypo- and hyperfluorescent flecks with some areas of extrafoveal incipient retinal atrophy (Figure 6C, D).
 The scotopic ffERG showed a mild decrease in the b-wave amplitude; the photopic ffERG and the multifocal ERG were normal.
 He also presented with a mutation in 1 allele of the ABCA4 gene.